 You have to know the room if you want to deliver the best retirement speech.
 And that means you need to know where you are giving this speech.
 At work?
 At a retirement party?
 Or somewhere else.

-5. Capture The Audiences Attention At The Start
+5) Capture The Attention At The Start

-You have about 10 seconds to capture your audience attention and captivate them before they tune off completely.
+You have about 10 seconds to capture your audience’s attention and captivate them before they tune off completely.
 That’s a general rule when it comes to public speaking.
 So for that, you must do something interesting at the start of your speech.

 Think about a physical object that is maybe strange at first but is something you can refer to at the beginning of your speech and maybe can come back to at the end.
 Or use a great joke that you know everyone in the audience can enjoy.

-6. Interact With Your Audience During Your Retirement Speech
+6) Interact With Your Audience

-8. Use The Right Body Language To Deliver Your Message
+8) Use The Right Body Language

 You need to move your body to help to deliver your speech.
 Energy is everything, so if you give energy to the audience, they will give it back to you.
 So get away from the stand or lectern to perform and use body language that reinforces the content of your speech.

 If you tell a story with more characters, it helps to embody these characters to deliver the story.
-Make it vivid and real and use the present tense, so people connect with you.
+Make it vivid and real, and use the present tense so people connect with you.

-9. Keep It Short
+9) Keep It Short

-10. End Your Retirement Speech With A “Mic Drop”
+10) End Your Retirement Speech With A “Mic Drop”